dartmouth-cs98/hack-a-thing-2-food-helper/README.md

 ### Will be trying to build and iOS app that will pull recepies

 ## Functionality
-1. For now just have a recepie uploading where you can put pictures of meals and rate them
+1. For now just have a recepie uploading where you can put pictures of meals
+2. Rating your meals to see if you like it or not

 ## Stretch functionality for expensions
-- A list view of all foods
+- A list view of all foods (Will go back and at least do this for sure)
 - Build calories counting for recepies
 - Builds grocery list off of selected recepies of the week
 - Being able to remove recpieces with foods you dislike or are allergic too